wp-plugins/wp-edit/readme.txt

 Rather than bloat the plugin with screenshot images (they have to be stored in the plugin .zip file); please visit the ["WP Edit Knowledge Base"](http://learn.wpeditpro.com/plugin-screenshots/) for screenshots.

 == Changelog ==

+= 2.1 =

+* 07/30/2014
+* Adjusted Predefined Styles and added "style_formats_merge" argument.
+This will prevent overwriting other plugin/theme styles, if present.
+* Updated Table plugin (provided my MoxieCode) to version 4.1.3.
+This version includes background and border color selections for the entire table; table rows; and table cells.

 = 2.0 =